-There is key content that must be covered in a business case.
+Key content that must be covered in a business case is listed below.
 And yes, some of these are likely to be things you are familiar with.
-The best way to complete each section is to understand what needs to be included in it.
+First understand what needs to be included in each section.
 This is different to what you could put there.
-A lot of business cases read like marketing proposals.
-In my opinion, they are a waste of time, especially for the people attempting to approve the business case.
+A lot of business cases read like marketing proposals, or even work sales documents.

 The key content to include when you are writing your business case is: